lilachshay98/Nginx_CI_CD_Deployment/README.md

 5. Verify the Nginx Server and Test Results

-  * The Nginx server will be running on the port:
+  * The Nginx server will be running on the ports:
     8080
     8081
     You can access the server by visiting http://localhost:8080 and http://localhost:8081 in your browser.

   * The Test application will run a series of tests against the Nginx server to ensure that it is functioning correctly.
-The results will be saved in the ./output directory.
+The results will be saved in the ./output directory and will be published to an artifact.

 6. Stopping the Application